 Men’s Wearhouse has rebranded to better incorporate Jos.
 A Banks into their company.
 They are now called Tailored Brands.
 Their stock is still in the mid-teens and the company is barely surviving.
 Board members have a fiduciary responsibility to stakeholders and shareholders to make the company they represent as profitable as they can.

-The Men’s Wearhouse board members do care about the company and they are doing what they think is best for it, but disconnection is clouding their judgement.
+The Men’s Wearhouse board members do care about the company and they are doing what they think is best for it, but disconnection is clouding their judgment.

 The truly amazing part of this story is that it is not over yet.
 This board can still turn it around.
 We’ve seen companies bounce back from terrible transitions and horrible hostile takeover attempts – the key to the turn around is emotions.
 We are able to take those awful negative cycles and turn them into positive cycles that emphasize collaboration, encouragement, and trust.
 It all through understanding and harnessing the power of emotional connection.

-If you would like to learn more about emotional connection, please contact us at [email protected].
+If you would like to learn more about emotional connection, please contact us.